1: Disinfect the Dead

 What a damn coward.

-By the time J’d read and processed the latest command, the progress bar at the bottom had filled.
+Yet J couldn’t make the connection before the progress bar at the bottom had filled.
 The screen went blank.

-The welcome screen was torn in four by three slashing claws, and J seethed.
-Whatever keyphrase could decrypt the transmission, whatever these toasters were doing here, every secret this ‘Father’ held, was now lost, erased as one last act of spite.
+Then the welcome screen was torn in four by three slashing claws, and J seethed.
+Without an OS, without a lick of data on the hard-drive, it was useless.
+Whatever the full text of the transmission, whatever these toasters were doing here, every secret this ‘Father’ had held, was now lost, erased as one last act of spite.

 Whatever.
 She didn’t need answers.
 Without them, this drone was nothing more than just another body for the pile.
 And that means her mission was a success.